grahamking/lintswitch/README.md

     ln -s [your checkout]/lint_switch.sh

-Open _lint_switch.sh_ and edit the JSLINT_DIR variable near the bottom of the file to point to where you downloaded jslint (I like to put it in my ~/bin).
+Open _lint_switch.sh_ and edit the JSLINT_DIR variable near the bottom of the file to point to where jslint4java-1.4.4.jar lives.

+For example my JSLINT_DIR is _/home/graham/Applications_

 ## Setup incrontab